mominwaqas15/PneumoNetwork/README.md

 ## Research Paper

-I have attached a comprehensive research paper titled "PneumoNet: Deep Learning for Pneumonia Detection in Chest X-rays" in this repository.
+We have attached a comprehensive research paper titled "PneumoNet: Deep Learning for Pneumonia Detection in Chest X-rays" in this repository.
 This paper delves deep into the challenges faced, methodologies employed to tackle these challenges, and presents detailed results of our model.
 You can access the paper [here](Research_Paper.pdf).

 ## License